IkkiVD/MovieRS/README.md

 5. **Output Layer**:

-   - A single neuron with a linear activation function predicts the rating for a given user-movie pair.
+   - A single neuron with a sigmoid activation function predicts the match (0-1) for a given user-movie pair.

 6. **Compilation**: